Pledges inscribed on the flyleaf of Bill and Lois’ family bible:

 Repulsed by the Oxford Group’s religiosity, Bill did indeed drink himself back into the hospital after Ebby’s first visit, but NOT after Ebby’s hospital visit, because at that time Bill had a white light experience that not only struck him sober for the remaining 36 years of his life, but empowered him to persevere in the difficulties of co-creating a program that would save the lives of millions of fellow alcoholics.

 God alone can relieve our addiction, if we ask.
 I’m not talking about a god named in any religion, though such gods work fine for some, which is cool.
-For me, god is the life force, an energy which flows not only through the matter of our bodies but between and among every living entity – animal or vegetable.
-Cut off from it by ego and hostility, our spirits languish and we find ourselves puppets of addiction.
+For me, god is the life force, an energy which flows not only through the matter of our bodies and among all living entities – animal or vegetable – but indeed throughout the order of the universe.
+Cut off from this energy flow by ego and hostility, our spirits languish and we find ourselves puppets of addiction.
 Yet it’s right there – an energy of immense love and intelligence that we can tap into if we sincerely open to it.
 It’s living you right now.
 It’s living the planet.
 You can write it off as “shit happens” or…

 You can start where you are.
 Whether you’re hungover as hell right now or sober but in pain, you can ask it for help and guidance.
 You might start like this: “I don’t know what you are, but I know that I hurt, and that I need you.
 Help me.
 Please guide me toward goodness and love and light.
 I will look for you in the depths of my heart.”